Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 ```yml
 consumerGroup: testSample
 ```
-This is the name of the consumer group.
+This is the name of the consumer group and should be the same one as the one that is consuming the events from the topic.
+Presumably so that KEDA knows which offsets to look at.

 ```yml
 lagThreshold: '3' # Default is 10
 ```
 This one actually took me a while to figure out, but that is probably down to my inexperience in this area!
-From the documents this is described as how much the event stream is lagging.
+In the documentation, this is described as how much the event stream is lagging.
 So, I thought it was something with time.

 In reality, the lag refers to the number of records that haven't been read yet by the consumer.
 KEDA checks against the total number of records in each of the partitions and the last consumed record.
 After some calculations, this is used to identify how much it should scale the deployments.